 Let’s remind ourselves quickly, if we wanted to use the INDEX and MATCH Functions in one formula, in the actual worksheet to give us the gender of the name of the student we want to look up.
 We would use the following formula:

 =INDEX(B2:B31, MATCH(“Diana Graham”, A2:A31, 0))

-3) Upon pressing CTRL-ENTER, we get the value of Female returned, as the gender as shown below.
+3) Upon pressing CTRL-ENTER, we get the value of Females returned, as the gender as shown below.

 4) We will now name the range A2: A31, StudentNames as shown below.

 5) Hide the StudentInformation sheet, by right-clicking and selecting Hide.
-It’s a good to idea to superficially hide the back-end worksheets that contains the information, that you don’t want the user to edit or see.
+It’s a good idea to superficially hide the back-end worksheets that contain the information, that you don’t want the user to edit or see.

 6) Now with the UserForm sheet activated, we go to Developer>Code>Visual Basic in order to open the Visual Basic Editor (VBE).